Last Updated on June 16, 2026 by Bibhu Ranjan Mund, MPH

 But the real important and good news is:

-As per the global public health research (WHO, 2023), more than 40% of lifestyle and hormonal health issues in women may be prevented or managed early through awareness and simple lifestyle changes.
+As per the global public health research (WHO, 2023), many lifestyle and hormonal health issues in women may be prevented or managed early through awareness and simple lifestyle changes.

 You don’t need any perfection, but only the consistency may improve the thing.